sbtqa/Jedi/README.md

 Then just fill fields for this variable.

 #### Step 3
 The last step is creation of the code listing.
-For it go to the 'Jedi QA' DevTools tab and press on 'Code'.
+Go to the 'Jedi QA' DevTools tab and press on 'Code'.
 Then just select the code pattern and click on 'Generate' button.